Anti-Tracking Apps and Software: the features you need the most

 Ad blocking filters, because many ads don’t just disrupt your web experience by uncontrolled appearance, but also gather your personal data.

-On our behalf we can offer you carefully designed products for all platforms, that will protect your privacy by implementing capabilities, mentioned above.
+On AdGuard's behalf we can offer you carefully designed anti-tracking apps for all platforms that will protect your privacy by doing everything we mentioned above.

-AdGuard for Windows currently presents the fullest anti-tracking functionality, packing a whole separate “Stealth mode” module for that purposes.
+AdGuard for Windows currently presents the fullest anti-tracking functionality, packing a whole separate “Stealth mode” module for that purpose.

 AdGuard for macOS is equipped with strong adblocking features and privacy protection module aided by our own Spyware filter (present in AdGuard for Windows as well).

-AdGuard for Android allows system wide privacy protection, that’s the best known way to block all sorts of tracking on Android devices.
+AdGuard for Android recently updated to version 3.0, offers system wide privacy protection, that’s the best known way to block all sorts of tracking on Android devices, and of course tracking protection for Chrome is included.

-AdGuard for iOS provides the most advanced and effective anti-tracking in Safari.
+AdGuard for iOS provides the most advanced and effective anti-tracking features in Safari browser.

 Don't forget that nowadays privacy protection needs careful attention everytime you go online, due to many hidden catches around the Web.
-In case you choose our help, rest assured, we are doing our best to aid you in that sense.
-Be safe!
+In case you choose our help, rest assured, we are doing our best.
+Be safe, block tracking!

 AdGuard for Windows provides you with reliable and manageable protection that filters loading web pages immediately without any action on your part.
 AdGuard removes all annoying ads and pop-ups, blocks dangerous websites, and does not allow anyone to track your activities on the Internet.